gbarillot/rails-vue-demo-app/README.md

 # Rails + Webpack + Vue.js + Vuex Demo App

+** This branch is archived and no longer maintained.
+Please have a look at the main branch for an up to date version **

 ## Description

 Demo Single Page Application based on Ruby on Rails 6.0.2, using Vue.js + Vuex, compiled with Webpack.